Skip to main content

 • can.CanError: Failed to transmit: [Errno 105] No buffer space available

-• The first one indicates that the host machine cannot find the CAN device (motherboard with USB bridge firmware or UTOC).
+• The first one indicates that the host computer cannot find the CAN device (the motherboard with the USB bridge firmware or UTOC).

-• The second one indicates that the host machine does not have CAN0 configured or configured incorrectly.
+• The second one indicates that the host computer has not configured or has incorrectly configured CAN0.

-• The third one indicates that the host machine has insufficient cache or system issues leading to cache failure.
+• The third one indicates that the host computer's cache is insufficient or there are system issues causing cache failure.

-• Points two and three can be addressed by configuring CAN0 as shown below.
+• The second and third points can be addressed by checking the configuration of CAN0 as described below.

-• If you cannot find the ID, refer to the section below.
+• If you cannot find the ID, see the last section.

-• If you are using the FLY host machine, you do not need to perform this step.
+• If you are using the FLY host computer, you do not need to perform this operation.

-• If your system is Ubuntu, you need to configure CAN0, but this document has not been updated.
+• If your system is Ubuntu, you need to refer to the Ubuntu Configuration CAN0 document which has not been updated yet.

-• Enter the following command to determine if your system supports CAN
+• Enter the following command to determine if the system supports CAN:

 sudo modprobe can && echo "Your kernel supports CAN" || echo "Your kernel does not support CAN"

-• After entering the above command, if your kernel supports CAN, it will return: Your kernel supports CAN.
-If it does not support CAN, it will return: Your kernel does not support CAN.
+• After entering the above command, if your kernel supports CAN, it will return: Your kernel supports CAN; if not, it will return: Your kernel does not support CAN.

-• If it returns Your kernel supports CAN, you can proceed to the next step to configure CAN0.
+• If the return is Your kernel supports CAN, you can proceed to configure CAN0.

-• Choose one based on your actual situation
+• Choose one according to the actual situation.

-• For 1M rate, enter the following command
+• For 1M speed, enter the following command:

 sudo /bin/sh -c "cat > /etc/network/interfaces.d/can0" << EOF